CSX in Tennessee

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
 Major commodities produced or consumed within the state include containerized consumer goods, light trucks, coal, passenger vehicles and plastics.

 - Major rail yards in Nashville (Radnor) and Erwin

 - TRANSFLO terminals in Chattanooga, Knoxville, and Nashville

 - Automotive distribution centers in Memphis, Nashville, Smyrna and Spring Hill

 - Division headquarters in Nashville

 CSX and the Tennessee Community

-- CSX sponsored a City Year service day in Murfreesboro.
+- CSX sponsored a City Year service day in Nashville.
 Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

-- In 2012, CSX contributed $260,000 to national organizations and those in Tennessee, including Second Harvest Food Bank, Tennessee’s Operation Lifesaver and Mission Clarksville.
+- In 2013, CSX contributed nearly $340,000 to organizations in Tennessee, including Second Harvest Food Bank, Greenhouse Ministries, Tennessee Operation Lifesaver and the Chattanooga Area Food Bank.